-That the minutes emanating from the Council Meeting of the Horsham Rural City Council held in the Council Chamber, Civic Centre, Horsham at 5.34pm on 25 October 2021 be adopted.
+That the minutes emanating from the Council Meeting of the Horsham Rural City Council held online and livestreamed at 5.30pm on 25 October 2021 be adopted.

 7. CONFLICTS OF INTEREST

 Declarations of Interest

 A Councillor who has declared a conflict of interest, must leave the meeting and remain outside the room while the matter is being considered, or any vote is taken.